 On 25 October 2017, Deutsche Bank entered into a settlement with a working group of U.S. state attorneys general resolving their interbank offered rate investigation.
-Among other conditions, Deutsche Bank agreed to make a settlement payment of U.S.\$ 220 million.
-The settlement amount has been paid in full and does not form part of the Bank's provisions.
+Among other conditions, Deutsche Bank made a settlement payment of US\$ 220 million.

 Other investigations of Deutsche Bank concerning the setting of various interbank and/or dealer offered rates remain ongoing.